 Taste: Mango chutney.
 Orange zest.
 Honey.
 Gentle peppery spice throughout.
 Sponge cake.
 Sea salt and oak finish – like sucking on a piece of freshly washed-up driftwood.

-Value for money: Safe to say this one is a little out of my reach at £630 a bottle.
+Thoughts: Safe to say this one is a little out of my reach at £630 a bottle.
 That doesn’t come as a surprise but it’s nevertheless a wee bit depressing just how difficult it is for the average person to be able to enjoy such an exquisite whisky.
-It isn’t the fault of North Star – whisky prices, especially cask prices, have gone mad and as I’ve already mentioned, quarter-century Springbank doesn’t come along too often.
+It isn’t the fault of North Star.
+Whisky prices, especially cask prices, have gone mad and as I’ve already mentioned, quarter-century Springbank doesn’t come along too often.
 Very deep pockets required but the fortunate few will certainly get a fine bottle for their (large sum) of money.
 I just hope the price doesn’t stop this stuff from being consumed.
 It would be a terrible shame to see such excellent whisky collecting dust on a shelf.

 A 25 year old Springbank was never going to be bad was it?
 The nose isn’t perhaps the most spectacular, especially at first, but time is of the essence with a dram like this and it really begins to come into its own after ten / fifteen minutes in the glass.
 One of those whiskies that delivers something different with each sip, constantly shifting and evolving as it develops.
 Glad I was able to taste it, but sad that there won’t be many others who get to do the same.